yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-space-notifications.markdown

 An event listener that is registered for an event might be disconnected for the following reasons:

 - The space that holds the listener registration template, is no longer available.
-- The proxy that receives the notifications can't handle the amount of incomming events, and creates a [slow consumer]({% currentjavaurl %}/slow-consumer.html) scenario, which causes the space to disconnect the listener.
+- The proxy that receives the notifications can't handle the amount of incoming events, and creates a [slow consumer]({% currentjavaurl %}/slow-consumer.html) scenario, which causes the space to disconnect the listener.

 In order to detect and handle listener disconnection, the **auto renewal** mechanism can be used.